IkigaiLabsETH/ikigAI/README.md

 # AI studio creating a personal AI for web3

-Permissionless systems that allow individuals to have self-sovereignty over their data
+Permissionless systems that allow individuals to have self-sovereignty over their data.
+Code is just a way how you can express your ideas in computer language.

 <h4 align="left"><b>Meet Our CEO</b></h4>